PLEASE READ all the information on this page before you register for the 2018 cadet class.

 No. Cadets may not join the class after the first cadet class date.

-The cadet classes are held at Ridge High School.
+The cadet classes are held at Hunterdon Central High School in Flemington NJ

 Yes.
 Cadets may attend the class, take the exams and become certified at age 17.
 However, one must reach age 18 to be eligible to be assigned to work in any high school game.